Operations

 expressions

 Local expressions available only within this operation.
-See Expressions for details.
+See Constants and expressions for details.

 dyngle: